MicrosoftDocs/power-platform/power-platform/admin/admin-manage-apps.md

 2. Have an admin, install the [SharePoint custom form maker solution from AppSource](https://appsource.microsoft.com/product/dynamics-365/mscrm.sharepointcustomformmaker) to your environment designated for SharePoint custom forms.

-3. In the Power Platform admin center, select the environment you designated for SharePoint custom forms in step one and assign the “SharePoint custom form maker” security role to users expected to create SharePoint custom forms.
+3. In the Power Platform admin center, select the environment you designated for SharePoint custom forms in step one and assign the SharePoint custom form maker security role to users expected to create SharePoint custom forms.
 See [Assign security roles to users in an environment that has a Dataverse database](database-security.md#assign-security-roles-to-users-in-an-environment-that-has-a-dataverse-database).

 ### Frequently asked questions